Comparison of temperatures

 Bosnia-Herzegovina: Certain buildings and institutions have a no photography policy, which is indicated by the appropriate signage (including US embassy in Sarajevo).
 Fines must be paid if ignored.

-Croatia: Acute medical treatment is possible upon presentation of the European Health Insurance Card.
+Croatia: Acute medical treatment is possible upon presentation of the UK European Health Insurance Card (new UK EHIC) or the UK Global Health Insurance Card (GHIC).
 Additional payments must be made in some cases.
 A prompt payment of the treatment costs is demand in some cases.
 In such cases, it is recommended to have a detailed invoice issued.
 Costs for repatriation are not covered by the statutory health insurance, which is why it is recommended you get private travel health insurance.
 In addition to physicians in private practices, there are health centres in many places (“Dom Zdravlja”).
 Most polyclinics are private practices.

 Montenegro: Medical care according to British standards is not always guaranteed.
 Hospitals also do not always have adequate equipment and are sometimes unable to provide patients with certain medical conditions appropriate medical care.
 Hygienic levels are generally not sufficient.